How The South African Fast Food Industry Continues To Evolve

 Though growth is undeniable within the industry, economic issues like load shedding are a big challenge for most business owners.
 On the bright side though, food is a basic need which means fast food eaters will continue ordering their food even if it means doing that online, because when this generation wants something, they want it now.

 With instant gratification came forth convenience which led to the invention of food delivery apps.
-These applications are prefered by consumers for their convenience mostly.
+These applications are preferred by consumers for their convenience mostly.
 Being able to order from numerous restaurants without having to rearrange schedules is one of the benefits.
 Other benefits include allowing for instant payment methods, real-time tracking, delivery scheduling and looking at the menu and price while reading reviews by previous customers before any order can be confirmed.
 This isn’t only convenient for customers, but for restaurant owners too.

 Though the benefits may be numerous, the CoronaVirus pandemic is affecting this industry as well.
 Not only the customers are scared for their health, but the drivers too, and we see that through customer conversations on social media when a driver almost throws a customer's order over the gate.